cosmology-api/cosmology.api/docs/dev/new.rst

         constants.py

-The :doc:`Cosmology-API <../index>` package provides two run-time checkable Protocols that can be used for static and run-time checks that the library and the constants module conform to the API.
+The :doc:`Cosmology API <../index>` package provides two run-time checkable Protocols that can be used for static and run-time checks that the library and the constants module conform to the API.
 See the protocols for details.